gregp2007/R_Analysis/CodeBook.md

 ####1.ActivtyCode 2.ActivityDesc

-The activity Code associated to the ActivityDesc, The activities were performed by the subjects and measurments were obtained and recorded with the associated activity.
+The activity Code associated to the ActivityDesc, The activities were performed by the subjects and measurements were obtained and recorded with the associated activity.